 After completion of his PhD Jonathan started working for Professor Peter Barnes and Dr Kaz Ito at the NHLI.
-During this time Jonathan studyied the role of miRNAs in the regulation of sirtuin-1 and sirtuin-6, understanding the molecular mechanism which lead to the down-regulation of these putative anti-ageing proteins in patients with COPD.
-Presenting this work at both national and international conferences.
-Following on with this work, Jonathan began to work with Professor Louise Donnelly, focusing his work on understanding the mechanism which drive cellular senescence and the potential use of senolytics and senomorphic drugs in the treatment of COPD.
+During this time Jonathan studied the role of miRNAs in the regulation of sirtuin-1 and sirtuin-6, understanding the molecular mechanism which lead to the down-regulation of these putative anti-ageing proteins in patients with COPD.
+This work focussed on understanding the mechanism(s) which drive cellular senescence and the potential use of senolytics and senomorphic drugs in the treatment of COPD.

 Jonathan assists in the supervision of PhD, MRes, and BSc students and is a member of the American Thoracic Society, European Respiratory Society, and the British Association for Lung Research.

 et al., 2023, Small airway fibroblasts from Chronic Obstructive Pulmonary Disease patients exhibit cellular senescence., Am J Physiol Lung Cell Mol Physiol

 et al., 2023, Single cell quantification of microRNA from small numbers of non-invasively sampled primary human cells, Communications Biology, Vol:6, ISSN:2399-3642, Pages:1-11

 et al., 2023, Temporal Release of IL-1 Family Members from Virally Infected Airway Epithelial Cells Suggests IL-36γ Is the Early Responder, American Journal of Respiratory Cell and Molecular Biology, Vol:68, ISSN:1044-1549, Pages:339-341